nicohvi/nicohvi.github.io/_posts/2016-03-01-the-case-for-simplicity.md

 ## Actually installing the dependencies

-So we need to install three external dependencies, that can't be too much, right?
+So we need to install three external dependencies, that doesn't sound like too many? right?
 Right?

 Well, due to the incredible facination with micro-libraries[^2] our dependencies have a number of their *own* dependencies - browserify alone has **47** - and they'll need to